ForeverPhoenix21/PacMen-Exercise/README.md

 ## Usage:

   <p>You can add the Pacmen to the screen by clicking the "Add Pacman" button.
 You can set the Pacmen in motion by clicking the "Start Pacmen" button.
-Have fun watch the Pacmen animate the screen. </p>
+Have fun watching the Pacmen animate the screen. </p>

 ## Roadmap: